wking/dockerfile/portage/README.md

     …

-Changes (e.g. distfiles downloads) are preserved between mounts by the continuously-running `portage` container.
-Let's install something in the first container:
+Changes (e.g. distfiles downloads) are preserved between mounts by the shared `portage` container.
+Let's install something in the first
+container:

     d1a49abc4b3c / # emerge -av netcat
     …